 There is no better way to immerse yourself into Boston’s historic attractions than by walking the 2.5-mile Freedom Trail which takes you past many important sites, including the Paul Revere House, Boston Common, Faneuil Hall, Bunker Hill Monument, U.S.S.
 Constitution, Old South Meeting House, Old Corner Book Store, and the statue of Benjamin Franklin.

-Go shopping along Newbury Street, an eight-block stretch of high-end stores such as Burberry, Tiffany, Chanel, Dolce & Gabbana, Cartier, and Bulgari.
+Go shopping along Newbury Street, an eight-block stretch of high-end stores such as Burberry, Chanel, Dolce & Gabbana, Cartier, and Bulgari.
 There are lots of restaurants and sidewalk cafes, too.

 Immerse yourself in the arts at the Boston Museum of Fine Arts, which houses the largest collection of Monets outside France.
 Founded in 1870, it has more than 450,000 artworks.